-The 7-year program (2015-2022) will impact 150 primary schools where student-teachers complete their practicums, representing nearly 50,000 primary school students.
+The multi-year program (2015-2023) will impact 150 primary schools where student-teachers complete their practicums, representing nearly 50,000 primary school students.
 Although the impact is still being measured, the Mozambican Ministry of Education and Human Development has committed to eventually extending the approach to all 10 of the country’s provinces.

 Associação Progresso is a two-time UNESCO Award-winning Mozambican civil society organization focused on supporting the quality of education in the country.
 In 2015, they were awarded the UNESCO King Sejong Literacy Prize recognized for innovation in regard to its “Literacy in Local Language, a Springboard for Gender Equality” program.
 Progresso received its first UNESCO International Reading Association Literacy Prize in 2005.

-Progresso’s 25-year relationship with CODE began when CODE introduced a literacy initiative in Mozambique in 1991 and have worked together ever since.
+Progresso’s 30-year relationship with CODE began when CODE introduced a literacy initiative in Mozambique in 1991 and have worked together ever since.

 BETTER in Mozambique is jointly funded with the Government of Canada through Global Affairs Canada, with additional support provided by Mozambique LNG.